Jesus Christ Superstar: Where to watch and what to expect

 When Jesus came to Hollywood

 Since Mel Gibson's 2004 blockbuster "The Passion of the Christ," when many people envision Jesus they probably think about this guy, Jim Caviezel.
 A little-known actor at the time, Caviezel was catapulted into the spotlight as the controversial movie brought in $370 million domestically.
-As Caviezel's gone to other roles, most recently on CBS's "Person of Interest," he's still best known as the actor who withstood Gibson's brutal depiction of Christ's crucifixion.
+As Caviezel's gone to other roles, including on CBS's "Person of Interest," he's still best known as the actor who withstood Gibson's brutal depiction of Christ's crucifixion.

 When Jesus came to Hollywood